Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-um ah You just imagine immediately if you slice these massive schemes into more and more, you've got claims, you've got overheads, all of that world gets horrible.
-That's what's happening though, because all you're doing is just sticking, you're just sticking a subsidiary of Vinci in the middle and they're slicing it and doing the claims and so it's happening somewhere.
+um ah You can just imagine immediately if you slice these massive schemes into more and more, you've got claims, you've got overheads, all of that world gets horrible.
+That's what's happening though because all you're doing is just sticking, you're just sticking a subsidiary of Vinci in the middle and they're slicing it and doing the claims and so it's happening somewhere.

 00:34:41